-Eritrea: Mana Younus - what a breath of fresh air!
+Eritrea: Manal Younus - what a breath of fresh air!

 Manal’s poems and writings deal with themes of time, pressure, identity, growth, self-respect, love, family, social politics and people’s right.
 She can tell stories like no other; a talent which fits right in our Alewuna/Alewana (ኣለዉና/ኣለዋና) program.

-Manal Younus, as a young, black Muslim woman of Eritrean origins living in Australia, is unafraid to use art forms to create her own world, and explore explore her own identity and spark vivid thoughts in the minds of her audiences.
+Manal Younus, as a young, black Muslim woman of Eritrean origins living in Australia, is unafraid to use art forms to create her own world, and explore her own identity and spark vivid thoughts in the minds of her audiences.

 Manal is born in Saudi Arabia.
 She has performed in various festivals and published ‘Reap’, her first collection of poems.